 Our Recovery Residences Properties include:

-This sprawling ranch style home for men on 5 acres of land feels like the kind of home you want for your own.
-Not only is the inside recently redecorated but the fresh country air is good for recovery, too.
+The Farm is a luxurious, country farmhouse for men that sits on five acres of land and feels warm and welcoming – just like the home you’ve always wanted!
 Only men who have attained the Transition Phase of recovery reside here.
 Men still at the Acclamation Phase (in other housing) can aspire to be transferred here after they abstain and show good progress in their individual recovery programs.

 The Louis House: